Reporting at the end of each financial year is a requirement for agencies as defined by the Financial Management Act 2006.

 - Minimise unnecessary preparatory work associated with the production of sophisticated infographics and interactive web versions to support minimum reporting requirements.

-- Include the report on the agency website and keep printed copies to a minimum.
+- Main means of distribution is the agency website, with printed copies kept to a minimum.
 The report should be available online as soon as possible after tabling.

 - Print the report in-house ahead of tabling for Parliament.
 Subsequent external printing is a decision for the agency.

-- Provide 12 printed and one PDF copy of the final report to the relevant minister/s office for tabling.
+- Provide 12 printed and one PDF copy of the final annual report to the relevant minister/s office for tabling in Parliament.
 The minister’s office forwards these to the Department of the Premier and Cabinet and they are made available in the tabled papers database on the Parliament website.

-- Maintain details of the cost of the annual report (including payments to external consultants involved in development and production; payments to companies involved in design and/or printing; and cost of staff working on the report) so these can be provided if requested, for example through media queries and Parliamentary Questions.
+- Maintain details of the cost of the annual report (including payments to external consultants involved in development and production; payments to companies involved in design and/or printing; and cost of staff working on the report) so these can be provided if requested, for example through media queries or a Parliamentary Question.

 - Consider accessibility.
 Refer to the Western Australian Government’s Accessibility and Inclusivity Guidelines.